Nyanm/Saccharomyces-cerevisiae/README.md

 ## Still going to say…

 Finally, a makeshift was found to pack all ingredients into one .exe file.
 Unfortunately, the application become ungodly big.
-Whatsoever, this helps it avoid the issue "BEMANI will sue"
+Nonetheless, this helps it avoid the issue "BEMANI will sue"

 Plot maybe a verb.